mlkheco/RGEE_example/README.md

 These functions are LandSat specific, but can easily be converted to other satelites or datasets, be aware of the scaling factors and calculations when converting the code.

+You can also look at the github page for the rgee package for more guidelines on installation and usage.

 #Prerequisites:

 Patiences and retrys (sometimes functions fail for no reason but works when called again)